 Trump Sells Trump

-Trump Casino & Resorts, Trump Financial, Trump Shuttle, Trump University, Trump Books, Trump Mortgage, Trump Steaks, Donald Trump: The Game.
+Trump Casino & Resorts, Trump Financial, Trump Shuttle, Trump University, Trump Books, Trump Mortgage which in case you want to hire we recommend to have a peek at this web-site, Trump Steaks, Donald Trump: The Game.
 These are just some of the ventures Donald Trump has plastered his name, and therefore his brand over.
 It follows the same rule of ‘Brand name – Simple subcategory name’.

 Trump, Patanjali and tech companies aren’t the only one to do this.
 Richard Branson has been doing this for a long time; slapping the Virgin brand onto everything from aeroplanes to mobile services.